Joseph Greenwood: Career

 Greenwood transmitted a number of small species of terrestrial and fluviatile Mollusca, which he had collected near Auckland, to John Edward Gray, FRS, assumedly for the British Museum collection.
-In an paper to the Zoological Society of London, dated 11 December 1849, Gray described Helix greenwoodii, a medium-sized, air-breathing predatory New Zealand land snail, and named it after Greenwood.
+In a paper to the Zoological Society of London, dated 11 December 1849, Gray described Helix greenwoodii, a medium-sized, air-breathing predatory New Zealand land snail, and named it after Greenwood.
 Elected a member of the Royal Society of Van Diemen's Land in November 1849, along with Sir George Grey, Andrew Sinclair, Lt Col Daniel Bolton, RE, Walter Mantell and William Swainson from New Zealand, Greenwood also presented a box of marine, freshwater and terrestrial shells to the Society in 1850.

 In 1850 he travelled from Auckland to Taupō, and published an account of his travels.
-Greenwood owned extensive properties in Mangarei (Māngere), and built a house there in 1852.
+Greenwood owned extensive farm properties, called Ascot, in Mangarei (Māngere), and built a house there in 1852.

 Nominated by a body of electors as a candidate for the House of Representatives, he served in the first and second New Zealand Parliaments, representing the Pensioner Settlements electorate consisting of the Auckland suburbs of Howick, Onehunga, Ōtāhuhu, and Panmure from 1853.
 He also served on the Auckland Provincial Council, representing the Pensioner Settlements electorate from 1855.

 Aware, in early 1857, that his term of service as brigade major had long since fully expired and his successor as was soon expected, Greenwood published notice of his resignation from the Auckland Provincial Council on 20 March and commenced efforts to sell or lease his 750 acre farm with houses, Ascot, at Mangere, sell stock, and let or lease the land and villa in Stanley Street, Auckland.
 He resigned from Parliament on 3 August 1857, around halfway through its second term.

 On 13 August 1857, Captain Greenwood, wife Catherine, son Colin and servant departed Auckland for Sydney on the brig Sporting Lass.
 His successor as brigade major, Captain Frederick Rice Stack, 65th (2nd Yorkshire, North Riding) Regiment of Foot, arrived on the ship Solent from London on 30 August.

 Greenwood's health and well-being became a matter of concern soon after his arrival home toward the end of December 1857.
 He was unattached from his regiment and placed on half-pay from 23 April 1858.
 That year, he took a break to recuperate with his friends, Captain John and Teresa Scott, who operated a lodge and shooting excursions at Strontian, Argyllshire.
 Scott had sold out of the 31st Regiment back in 1847.
 After Scotland, Greenwood consulted experts whilst staying with Scott at Brighton.
 His brother, John Greenwood, negotiated the terms of mutual separation between Catherine and himself.

 Though the recently established Alpine Club elected Greenwood to membership on 3 December 1861, he appeared to not take up his election.
 Greenwood had died at no. 90 Clarendon Square, Somers Town, London or no. 21 Cumberland Terrace, Regent's Park, London, on 18 July 1861, aged 44.

 His son, Colin Halkett Greenwood (1846–1894), was a land and house proprietor, and landscape painter (artist).